jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/faqs/which-features-are-disabled-during-ios-casting.md

 ---

 Yes.
-Below is a list of features that are disabled during a casting session with an iOS SDK player:
+The following features that are disabled during a casting session with an iOS SDK player:

 * Google IMA ads
 * Multiple-audio tracks or AudioTrack switching